smithea3/mcc-2025sp/2024fa_mat_171_OSI1-schedule.md

 * One two-sided 8.5-inch by 11-inch (US Letter Paper) sheet of paper (lined or unlined) with handwritten notes, formulas, or references.
 * All information on your allowed reference sheet must be handwritten.
 * You may use both sides of the Reference Sheet for the Final Exam.
 Otherwise, you will not be allowed to use the reference sheet you created.
 * An approved TI calculator (TI-84 or equivalent).
 The calculator must have been approved for use if it is not a TI-84 calculator or an equivalent.
-If your calculator has a Computer Algebra System (CAS) built into it, you will not be allowed to use it on the Midterm Exam.
+If your calculator has a Computer Algebra System (CAS) built into it, you will not be allowed to use it on the Final Exam.
 * A laptop or tablet with a screen 11 inches or greater in diagonal length for using the Desmos Graphing Calculator.
 * The Vocational Building Room 213 has computers in it if you do not have a laptop or tablet that meets these specifications for using Desmos.
 :::